BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Bourdieu N ̊1 - 89% Merlot + 8% Cabernet Sauvignon + 3% Malbec, partial ageing in barrels.
 Aromatic black-/blueberries, fatter and more powerful than standard cuvée, vanilla, complex with a long caressing finish.
 91p.

 Bourdieu Absolu - 79% Merlot + 17% Cabernet Sauvignon + 4% Malbec, ageing in barrels for 18 months.
-Thick and dense, concentrated, plenty of blueberries, strong backbone, very good complexity and length.
+Thick and dense, concentrated plenty of blueberries, strong backbone, delicious complexity and length.
 91-92p.
-A pleasant surprise and a proof that they actually can produce some interesting wines in Blaye!
+A pleasant surprise and proof that they actually can produce some interesting wines in Blaye!
 All three cuvées from Bourdieu's owner are like that.

 D'Aiguilhe white – very fragrant on the nose with associations to green apple, white peach and acacia flower, elegant acidity, very crispy on the palate with great length.
 Well-balanced.
 Subtle finish.
 91p.

 Clos des Lunes Lunes d'Argent - 70% Semillon + 30% Sauvignon, alcohol is 13%.
 6 to 7 months ageing in 25% oak barrels.
 The owner Olivier Bernard's son, Hugo, has been responsible here for exploitation since 2014.
-This sample is quite fresh and aromatic on the nose and palate with acacia flower/acacia honey, pineapple, pear and dried apricot, and there's fine acidity, length and balance on the palate.
+This sample is quite fresh and aromatic on the nose and palate with acacia flower/acacia honey, pineapple, pear and dried apricot.
+There's fine acidity, length, and balance on the palate.
 The finish is fruity, lively and persistent.
 The best d'Argent yet produced?
 Possibly yes.
 91-92p.